 Last November, Dell SecureWorks Targeted Threat Intelligence was launched to allow organizations access to necessary, elite intelligence methods and experts.
 “In Advanced Persistent Threat (APT)/Targeted attacks, hackers create custom attacks and infrastructure to target one or a handful of organizations,” said Jon Ramsey, Dell SecureWorks Chief Technology Officer.
 “However, even with APT attacks, the attackers do use common tactics such as spear phishing and other social engineering ploys.
 With our Targeted Threat Intelligence services, we are looking to provide insight into the specific attacks, infrastructure and tactics, as it relates to the organizations being targeted.”

-Learn more about Dell security solutions for all aspects of your business.Tags: Security,Technology
+Learn more about Dell security solutions for all aspects of your business.Tags: IT Security,Technology